vutranquangminh/dsa-everyday/twopointer/011-twopoiter/two-integer-sum-ii-problem.md

-# 🧮 Two Integer Sum II - Problem Description
+# 🧮 Two Integer Sum II - Medium

 This is the description of the **"Two Integer Sum II"** problem, where the goal is to find two numbers in a sorted array that add up to a given target.